sergioschinca7/C-code-Ising-model-simulation/README.md

 To run this code, you clone this repository and compile these into an executable:

-gcc -Wall -O3 -o Ising.exe Ising.c -lm
+gcc -Wall -O3 -o Ising.e Ising.c -lm

 Once you have the executable, it can be run from the command line: